Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/networking/README.md

     - IP address is a unique number assigned to a node of a network e.g. 192.168.0.1 .
 It is composed of octets that range from 0 to 255.
 It is a logical address that can be changed.
 2. Protocol
+A protocol is a set of rules basically that is followed for communication.
+For example: TCP, FTP, Telnet, SMTP, POP, etc.

 3. Port Number
 4. MAC Address
 5. Socket